abcnorio/nspawn-aiml/Readme.md

 firefox-esr
 ```

-Try to focus the window, do something, resize the window, etc. and see whether it works.
+Try to focus the window, do something, resize the window, etc. and see whether the browser works.
 There is an alternative to the `xhost` method which is more [secure](https://github.com/mviereck/x11docker/wiki/Short-setups-to-provide-X-display-to-container) - a nested X server called `Xephyr`.

 First we install it on the host, switch to `root` on the host